BambooHR Recruiting Software

 5%

-Source: Q5.5 — "What are the biggest challenges affecting your business that are also directly affecting your team?"
+Source: Q5.5, "What would you say are the biggest challenges affecting your business that are also directly affecting your team?"

 Users vs. Non-Users